 Prolly, if the river don’t rise.

-other spellings: prolly, probly, and prbly
+variations: prolly, probly, prbly

 ★ "Prolly" and "probly" mean the same thing.
 Which one you use depends on how fast you talk - and how much you like trimming words down to size. ★

-Origin
+Origin and Etymology

 A reduced form of "probably."
 In Appalachian and Southern speech, the middle syllables are often dropped.
 Over time, "probly" and "prolly" both took root as natural, casual variants.

-Notes
+Usage Notes

 "Prolly" is common in texting, social media, and speech, especially among younger folks.
 In Appalachia, you’ll hear it right alongside "probly" - both are natural, informal speech patterns.